-Students must be put into Saturday Detention or Sunday Study using iSAMS.
+Students must be put into Sunday Study using iSAMS.
 The deadline for recording this is noon on the Saturday of the Detention weekend.
-Teachers should never withdraw or put a student in Saturday Detention or Sunday Study after the list closes without prior consultation with the Deputy Head and Hm.
+Teachers should never withdraw or put a student in Sunday Study after the list closes without prior consultation with the Deputy Head and Hm.